Key Information for Parents

 A link to our Freedom of Information Policy is available here.

-If you have a problem or complaint to make about any aspect of the school please discuss the matter with a member of staff or the Headteacher.
-We want to work with parents to find solutions to difficulties.
+If you have a problem or complaint to make about any aspect of the school please discuss the matter with a member of staff or the Head of School/Executive Headteacher We want to work with parents to find solutions to difficulties.
 However, if you are not satisfied with the response, you are entitled to make a formal complaint, in writing, to the Governing Body who have an agreed Complaints Procedure.
-More details are available from the Headteacher.
+More details are available from the Executive Headteacher.

 A link to our Complaints Procedures Policy is available here.

-Parents are asked to use the paths leading from Tomlinson Avenue, Wedgewood Road or Beadlow Road.
+Parents are asked to use the paths leading from Tomlinson Avenue, Wedgewood Road or Beadlow Road to access the site.
 Please do not walk across the car park as it is dangerous.
-Occasionally the electronic gate may be open due to a vehicle having just entered or just left but it is not acceptable to use this route as a short cut as it is extremely dangerous.
+Occasionally, the electronic gate may be open due to a vehicle having just entered or just left, but it is not acceptable to use this route as a short cut as it is extremely dangerous.
 Parents should not use the staff car park when bringing or collecting their children, it is for staff only.
 Parking is NOT PERMITTED for parents anywhere on the entire site, other site users are inconvenienced by parents ignoring this.

-We do not permit the use of mobile phones on the school site due to child protection concerns over unauthorised photography and in relation to the supervision of pupils.
+We do not permit the use of mobile phones on the school site due to safeguarding concerns over unauthorised photography and in relation to the supervision of pupils.